-This information page gives guidance on important considerations for your puppy to help them grow up happy and healthy in their new family.
+Getting a new puppy is a very exciting event but can also be challenging.
+This information sheet gives guidance on important considerations for your puppy to help them grow up happy and healthy in their new family.

 Choosing a Puppy

 Equally important is choosing the breeder or home that they come from.
 If possible go and visit the puppies first and ask to meet their mother so you can see her temperament.

 It is also useful to ask the breeder for any information on worming, feeding and vaccinations so far.

 Make sure they have a bed to make their own where they can feel safe.
 Crates/cages can be good for this.
 A blanket brought from the breeder and pheromone sprays, such as DAP, can help them feel more comfortable in their new bed.
 Introduce new people and other family pets gradually.

 This makes their first few weeks in their new home very important in preparing them for adult life.
 Try to introduce them to different people and other dogs.
 Once they are vaccinated puppy training classes can be great for socialisation.
 It is also worth getting them used to different environments, including the vets, traffic noise and travelling in the car.

 There are CD’s available to desensitise dogs to loud noises, such as fireworks, which can help to avoid fear of these in later life.
 Getting your puppy used to being handled at a young age will help you deal with them later in life, for example examining their ears, teeth and feet and grooming them.
 Rewards can be very useful when introducing your puppy to new things, but remember to reward them when they start to relax rather than when they are very anxious otherwise they can learn that fearful behaviour is a good thing.